sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

 ```

-With a p-value of 0.592 we fail to reject H0 and conclude there is no evidence
+With a p-value of 0.592, we fail to reject H0 and conclude there is no evidence
-that the proportions of blood groups in Kumasi is different from the observed
+that the proportions of blood groups in Kumasi are different from the observed
 proportions in Asia.

 ### Chi-squared test for independent data
-In this subsection we will use the ANCdata from the epicalc package.
+In this subsection, we will use the ANCdata from the epicalc package.
 It can also
 be obtained from the list of data that comes with this book.
 The ANCdata
 contains records of high-risk pregnant women in a trial to compare a new and an
 old method of antenatal care (anc) in two clinics (clinic).
 The outcome was
-perinatal mortality, death of the baby within the first week of life (death).
+perinatal mortality, the death of the baby within the first week of life (death).

 We begin by loading the ANCdata